Priti Patel tells Rishi Sunak: ‘Pause drive to net zero, the public are not ready’

 She added: “All of this is about mission creep, how these policies are just being rolled out.
 Boundaries are being pushed more and more.”

-Her comments come after the Conservatives’ narrow victory in the Uxbridge and Ruislip by-election earlier this month, which saw the Tory candidate tap into local concerns about the expansion of London’s ultra-low emissions zone (Ulez).
+Her comments come after the Conservatives’ narrow victory in the Uxbridge and Ruislip by-election earlier this month, which saw the Tory candidate tap into local concerns about the expansion of London’s ultra-low-emission zone (Ulez).

 That success has seen some Tory MPs on the right of the party urge Mr Sunak to engage in a rethink on net zero, amid hopes of attacking Labour’s green ambitions.

-But the intervention also comes after a shock warning on climate from UN secretary general António Guterres, who said: “The era of global warming has ended; the era of global boiling has arrived.”
+But the intervention also comes after a shock warning on climate from UN secretary general Antonio Guterres, who said: “The era of global warming has ended; the era of global boiling has arrived.”

 And, writing in The Guardian, Labour’s shadow climate change secretary Ed Miliband said the cost of living crisis can only be beaten by tackling the climate crisis.